Using Scrivener with reference software (wiki)

 Tips

-It is sometimes easy to convert the temporary citations from Endnote to those used by LaTeX or Pandoc, as long as your BibTeX citation key is in the author-year format, so for example {Smith, 2012 #342} can become [@smith2012]
+It is sometimes easy to convert the temporary citations from Endnote to those used by LaTeX or Pandoc, as long as your BibTeX citation key is in the firstauthor-year format, so for example {Smith, 2012 #342} can become [@smith2012]

 Bookends (Sonny Software) [macOS & iOS]

 According to Wikipedia Bookends is the oldest still-developed reference manager available (first available in 1983!).
 It is used by many Scrivener users active on these forums, and is best-in-class in terms of its reference management abilities.
 The independent developer is very active and Bookends is regularly improved.
 It supports a very powerful floating citation interface that works in many apps.
+For iOS users, you can add and manage references on the go (in a talk, meeting, conference), and robust sync means all your references from the desktop are always available in your pocket.

 {Mittelstadt et al., 2001, J Biol Chem; Li et al., 2002, Nature}